 Since Ninja packed the air fryer to take up as little space as possible, the two wire racks, two sheet pans, air fryer basket, and crumb tray are all inside the air fryer’s oven compartments.
 So, I just needed to pop open the front door, pull out each accessory, and remove it from its plastic covering.

 Once out of the box, setting up the air fryer essentially means plugging it in.
-Though looking in the manual explains certain functions such as how to use the Smart Finish function, getting the Ninja Double Oven Air Fryer up and running is essentially a plug-and-play operation.
-Plus, when it’s all set up and organised, it looks pretty good like an oversized but well-thought out toaster oven.
-Its stainless metal with black accent look should fit into just about any kitchen decor.
+Though the manual explains certain functions, such as how to use the Smart Finish function, getting the Ninja Double Oven Air Fryer up and running is essentially a plug-and-play operation.
+Plus, when it’s all set up and organized, it looks pretty good, like an oversized but well-thought-out toaster oven.
+Its stainless metal with a black accent look should fit into just about any kitchen decor.

 That said, if you have the room, it’s worth consideration.
-To start, its two oven compartments, each with its own set of six functions, is cooking productivity personified in air fryer form.
-The top, having a smaller capacity, is geared towards heating up thinner foods with toast, bagel, and broil being among its functions, bake, reheat and keep warm being the other three.
-Meanwhile, the larger bottom oven is meant for larger foods as evidenced by its set of functions: whole roast, air roast, air fry, convection bake, pizza and dehydrate.
+To start, its two oven compartments, each with its own set of six functions, are cooking productivity personified in air fryer form.
+The top, having a smaller capacity, is geared towards heating up thinner foods, with toast, bagel, and broil being among its functions, and baking, reheating, and keeping warm being the other three.
+Meanwhile, the larger bottom oven is meant for larger foods, as evidenced by its set of functions: whole roast, air roast, air fry, convection bake, pizza, and dehydrate.